Oxford Academia

 Head out into Oxford to get lunch with a small group of peers.

-Meet with your minor seminar group.
+Minor seminars continue the day's activities.
 (Minors meet three days a week.)

 Explore Oxford and beyond through extracurricular activities led by program staff.